 Learn more about how to enable closed captioning in WebEx and how to designate a closed captionist for your meeting in their article on this topic.

-- If you have a complete job but didn't request the caption files you need, you can use our Redo feature for free (for 1 year after the original request) and generate a new set of outputs.
+- If you have a complete submission but didn't request the caption files you need, you can use our Redo feature for free (for 6 months after the original request) and generate a new set of outputs.